Vrishabhanu: Father of Radha

-As per the boon of Brahma, King Suchandra was reborn in the Dvapara Yuga as King Vrishabhanu in the land of Vraja.
+As per the boon of Brahma, King Suchandra was reborn in the Dvapara Yuga as King Vrishbhanu in the land of Vraja.
 He married Kirtida (The rebirth of Kalavati), and goddess Lakshmi (Radha) was born as their daughter.

 According to a different legend, the birth story of Radha is similar to Sita, who was also an avatar of Lakshmi.
-When King Vrishabhanu went to take a bath in a pond, he saw a baby girl on a lotus flower in the pond, and took her to his home.
-The baby girl was named as Radha, and was accepted as the daughter of Vrishabhanu and Kirtida.
+When King Vrishbhanu went to take a bath in a pond, he saw a baby girl on a lotus flower in the pond, and took her to his home.
+The baby girl was named as Radha, and was accepted as the daughter of Vrishbhanu and Kirtida.